Angels (Neon Genesis Evangelion): Bardiel

+The fictional Angel's contamination of Unit 03 during its passage through a blanket of storm clouds is an allusion to its namesake Bardiel, the angel of hail and lightning.
+Writer Dennis Redmond interpreted the scream of the infected Eva-03 as a reference to Godzilla.
+Redmond also noted that Bardiel is framed against a setting sun reminiscent of the Japanese flag in the episode.
+According to him, this is "a dead ringer for John Woo's Hong Kong thrillers, and the conclusion will subtly quote Woo's trademark theme of warring brothers or battling doubles".
+Most of the scenes where Bardiel appears were produced by Production I.G, who also contributed to the animation of the fight against Iruel.
+Writer Virginie Nebbia compared Bardiel's role to Imit Ultraman from the Ultraman series, fake Ultramans controlled by Alien Zarab.
+In Rebuild of Evangelion, Bardiel is known as the ninth Angel.

 Zeruel

-Zeruel (ゼルエル, Zerueru), the fourteenth Angel.
-Zeruel is almost anthropomorphic, with an appearance similar to that of a mutilated man.
-It has upper and lower limbs, both without extremities, a long, square trunk, and a skull-like upper opening at the height of the neck.
+Zeruel (ゼルエル, Zerueru), the fourteenth Angel, is almost anthropomorphic.
 On its back are signs of a pair of wings, which in classical and popular iconography are the symbol of angelic creatures.
-In combat, Zeruel shows great physical strength, becoming the first of all the Angels in the series to invade Central Dogma.
-Zeruel is able to evade detection by radar equipment, allowing it to penetrate the headquarters of the organization unimpeded.
-Zeruel has two main modes of attack; it emits explosive beams of light from its eyes, and can use its thin upper limbs by means of a blade-and-bellows-like mechanism, spreading them out from its shoulders and recoiling them after striking its opponent.
-Although the Angel's core is exposed in the center of the chest, unlike the previous Angels it has a protective armor to hide it in case of danger.
-Using this security system, Zeruel defends itself from Rei's Unit 00, which tries to conduct a suicide attack by means of an N2 bomb.
+In combat, Zeruel shows great physical strength, easily surpassing the line defences of Nerv and destroying 18 armor plates of the Nerv headquarters by a single attack.
+It is also able to evade detection by radar equipment, allowing it to penetrate the headquarters of the organization unimpeded.
+It emits explosive beams of light from its eyes, and can use its thin upper limbs by means of a blade-and-bellows-like mechanism.
+Although the Angel's core is exposed in the center of the chest, it has a protective armor to hide it in case of danger.
 This ability suggests the enemy is aware of the N2 device and that there is some kind of communication system between the Angel specimens.
-Zeruel is defeated by the Eva-01, which entered the berserk state to devour it, introjecting its S2 engine.
+After Zeruel defeats Eva-00 and Eva-02, it is finally defeated by Eva-01, which enters the berserk state to devour it, ingesting its S2 engine.